VishnuRaman/rs2/README.md

 # RS2: Rust Streaming Library

-**RS2** is a high-performance, async streaming library for Rust that combines the ergonomics of reactive streams with enterprise-grade reliability features.
-Built for real-world applications that demand both developer productivity and operational excellence.
+**RS2** is a high-performance, async streaming library for Rust that combines the ergonomics of reactive streams with reliability features.
+Built for applications that demand both developer productivity and operational excellence.

 **RS2 is also a powerful stateful streaming library** with built-in state management capabilities, enabling complex stateful operations like session tracking, deduplication, windowing, and real-time analytics without external dependencies.